AndreasHae/openttd-map/README.md

 ## About

-This project allows you to visualize your OpenTTD map in the browser.
+This project allows you to visualize your <a href="https://github.com/OpenTTD/OpenTTD/">OpenTTD</a> map in the browser.
 Drag-and-drop your `.sav` file into [the website](https://openttd-map.haessler.at) and it shows the graph of all connections within your transport network.
 The file gets read locally within the browser so no data is ever sent to a server.